uniQuk/EntraPIM/EntraPIM/README.md

 - **Extend active** role and group assignments
 - **Deactivate** active role and group assignments
 - **Process approvals** for pending PIM role and group requests
+- **Command-line activation** with configuration file support for quick activation without the menu
+- **Query approval requests** to get information about pending approvals
 - **Scriptable functions** for automation scenarios
 - **Comprehensive error handling** with detailed error information